 Which flea treatment you choose is up to you and what you think most suits your particular puppy.
 Many find a topical treatment works best as you can drop that directly onto their body, between the shoulder blades, and it causes the least amount of fuss for a wriggly pup.
 Chat to your vet if you need more specific guidance.

 If your poor tiny two-week-old has somehow contracted fleas, it’s important to consult a vet for advice.
 Flea treatment is too strong for such tiny, vulnerable animals, so a manual approach is usually recommended - such as bathing the young puppy and removing any live fleas with your fingers or a soft grooming tool.
+Alternatively, vets can use Frontline spray, which is suitable from 2 weeks of age.

 It’s important not to bathe your pup straight away after flea treatment, as you want to give it time to soak in and take effect.
 Always follow the directions on the packaging, or as advised by your vet - however it’s usually from a few hours to 24 hours after treatment.
 Once you bathe them, use a very gentle shampoo and don’t scrub them too thoroughly.